ember-learn/guides-source/guides/v3.7.0/tutorial/simple-component.md

 ```

 For each `rentalUnit` in the `model` list, we are creating a new instance of our
-`rental-listing` component and passing in the `rentalUnit` by assigning it to
+`RentalListing` component and passing in the `rentalUnit` by assigning it to
 the component's `rental` attribute.

 Our app should behave now as before, with the addition of an image for each rental item.